dddrrreee/cs140e-23win/labs/README.md

 After four runs at the architecture manual, you will have a new comfort with using it.

-***We are here*** ===>

   - [5-interupts](5-interrupts/):
     you will walk through a simple, self-contained implementation of pi interrupts (for timer-interrupts), kicking each line until you understand what, how, why.
 You will use these to then implement a simple system call and a version of `gprof` (Unix statistical profiler) in about 30 lines.
+Finally, you'll write a user-level system call implementation (both the code two switch from privileged to user mode and the code to handle system calls).

     Perhaps the thing I love most about this course is that because we write all the code ourselves, we aren't constantly fighting some large, lumbering OS that can't get out of its own way.
 As a result, simple ideas only require simple code.
-This lab is a great example: a simple idea, about twenty minutes of code, an interesting result.
+This lab is a great example: a simple idea, 30 lines of code, an interesting result.
 If we did on Unix could spend weeks or more fighting various corner cases and have a result that is much much much slower and, worse, in terms of insight.

     Incomplete reading list:
       - [armv6 interrupt cheat sheet](../notes/interrupts/INTERRUPT-CHEAT-SHEET.md)